 Don't look for perfection.
-Adjust as needed.
-When you make mistakes, students will see you as a learner, and this will build trust and mutual respect.
+Keep the goals in mind, while creating a daily routine that students will look forward to each day, and adjust as needed.
+When you make mistakes, students will see you as a learner, which helps build trust and mutual respect.